Justice for the West Memphis Three

 In the three decades since the West Memphis Three were convicted, DNA technology has rapidly evolved.
 In 2007, DNA testing excluded the three from all of the crime scene evidence tested and detected DNA of a man, who could not be identified at the time.
 Today, advances in DNA technology mean that DNA that could not previously be recovered from evidence — including shoelaces used to bind the children — can now be tested and could lead to the identification of the person who actually committed this crime.

 However, last year, a Crittenden County judge denied Mr. Echols’ request for new DNA testing of the evidence because he is no longer in prison.
 While some other states’ laws only allow incarcerated people to access post-conviction DNA testing, Arkansas’ statute does not limit access to testing to those who are currently incarcerated.
-Mr. Echols has now taken his appeal to the Arkansas Supreme Court.
+On April 19, 2024 the Arkansas Supreme Court ruled that Mr. Echols is entitled to petition an Arkansas court for new DNA testing of crime-scene evidence — a step closer justice.

 Read key facts about the case, here.